OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 The ``shimx64.efi`` chainloads ``grubx64.efi`` after the Verify_signatures_ step,
 and this also works seemlessly on clients that have disabled the Secure_Boot_ feature.

-Secure Boot OS-specific DHCP configuration ............................................
+OS-specific Secure Boot DHCP configuration ............................................

+This section describes how to setup PXE_ network booting for Secure_Boot_ clients, where each OS distribution **requires** different bootloader_ images that have been signed by the OS vendor.

 **IMPORTANT:**
 If the client is configured with Secure_Boot_,